Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > {: .output}
 {: .callout}

-Rather than looking at every sequence by hand we are going to use a program called [`NanoPlot`](https://github.com/wdecoster/NanoPlot), which is preinstalled on the instance, to create some plots for this whole sequencing file.
+Rather than looking at every sequence by hand we are going to use a program called [NanoPlot](https://github.com/wdecoster/NanoPlot), which is preinstalled on the instance, to create some plots for this whole sequencing file.

-We first need to navigate to the qc directory we made earlier `cs_workshop/qc`.
+We first need to navigate to the `qc` directory we made earlier `cs_course/results/qc`.
 ~~~
-cd ~/cs_workshop/qc/
+cd ~/cs_course/results/qc/
 ~~~
 {: .bash}